Santroller/Santroller/console_detection.md

 # Mac / linux / android
 We stay in a "Universal" mode if none of the above stuff is detected, which will just use standard HID

+# OG Xbox
+Detect XID descriptor read.
+It will be sent if you include a interface that looks like a XID device.